Independent vs Dependent Clauses

-Understanding the basic structure of sentences will help you write more clearly and avoid common errors such as fragments, run-on sentences, and comma splices.
-It will also help you to create sentences that are more complex and stylistically interesting.
-This will allow you to employ a variety of sentence types, which will help you to personalize the stylistic rhythm of your writing, making it more engaging to your reader.
-To understand sentence structure, it is important to recognize the differences between independent clauses and dependent clauses (also called subordinate clauses).
+Overview: Understanding independent and dependent clauses will help you write more clearly and avoid common errors such as fragments, run-on sentences, and comma splices.
+It will also help you to create sentences that are more complex.
+This will allow you to employ a variety of sentence types and make your writing more interesting.

-As the name suggests, independent clauses are independent—they can stand alone.
+Independent clauses are independent—they can stand alone.
 In other words, independent clauses can be complete sentences.
 They contain a subject and a verb and express a complete thought.
-With the right punctuation, they can also combine with dependent clauses, phrases, and other independent clauses to create complex and compound sentences.
+With the right punctuation, they can combine with dependent clauses, phrases, and other independent clauses to create complex and compound sentences.

 Examples of independent clauses: